 My daughter started in April, and I cannot say enough wonderful things about the school.
 The May Day Celebration was really magical.
 I love the size of the school and the way that the classes have the opportunity to interact with one another.
 The convenient location of the school and the flexibility of the before and after-school hours is another added bonus, especially for working parents.

 We are extremely pleased, and we feel our daughter is in a safe and loving environment that nurtures learning and education.
-Odyssey is my daughter’s home away from home, and we feel very blessed and thankful to be a part of a school with so much culture and diversity.
+Odyssey School is my daughter’s home away from home, and we feel very blessed and thankful to be a part of a school with so much culture and diversity.
 If you are looking for peace of mind then look no further.
-Odyssey is an excellent choice.
+Odyssey School is an excellent choice.

 -Kelly Kerr, August 2012

-Our son has flourished at Odyssey Community School because of its incredible staff, environment, resources, and commitment to educating the whole child.
+Our son has flourished at Odyssey School because of its incredible staff, environment, resources, and commitment to educating the whole child.
 The teachers are focused on each student as an individual, and they constantly encourage creativity and dynamic interaction in their lessons, curricula, and daily activities.
 They also provide useful, concrete, hands-on learning, even in the pre-school classroom.
 Our four-year-old son knows more about gardening, cooking, the ocean, and the solar system than we do.
 In the gardening unit, for example students planted seeds in a greenhouse and watered them daily, and then they transplanted them outdoors to the raised beds.
 They watched sprouts grow and eventually harvested the produce for a garden sale and their own snacks and lunches.
 They also received cooking classes and took a field trip to a local organic farm, where they milked a goat, dug potatoes, tasted honey straight from the hive, and picked fresh berries.
 Teachers read stories about gardening and led discussions about food, introducing our stubborn son to a variety of new fruits and vegetables.

-Odyssey fosters a true sense of community with frequent picnics, family gatherings, festivals, and performances.
+Odyssey School fosters a true sense of community with frequent picnics, family gatherings, festivals, and performances.
 It’s large enough for students to learn from each other and interact with a diverse group of ages and backgrounds, but it’s still small enough for students to receive individual attention and to know and recognize most everyone in the halls and on the playgrounds.
 The facilities are amazing: they have a giant auditorium for sports and performances, massive playgrounds and an incredibly beautiful campus that includes a creek, forest, three play areas, a swimming pool, tennis court, a brick-oven pizza oven, and two gardens, and classrooms packed with a wide array of learning materials.
 The pre-school classroom has fish tanks, musical instruments, gardening tools, and a massive arts and crafts area; our son brings home handcrafted necklaces and paintings almost every day.

 Best of all are the teachers themselves.
 They genuinely enjoy their work and deeply care for their students.
 They work well beyond the regular school hours to create innovative lessons and provide unique learning opportunities for their students.
 The three teachers in the preschool classroom often attend their students’ birthday parties on weekends and their other extracurricular activities.
 They plan pool parties and family gatherings so that parents feel included in their students’ educational experience.
 They provide daily updates of classroom activities and highlights.
-We could not be more thrilled with the quality and dedication of the staff at Odyssey.
+We could not be more thrilled with the quality and dedication of the staff at Odyssey School.

 The teachers, campus, and community of the Odyssey School are ideal for creating thoughtful, caring, compassionate, engaged, and energized students who love to learn.
 We have been deeply touched by the commitment of the school to the needs and interests of each child.
 We could not imagine a better learning environment for our child.